 Every effort should be made to prevent unauthorised access and sensitive information should not be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.

 Child protection records are normally exempt from the disclosure provisions of the Data Protection Act, which means that children and parents do not have an automatic right to see them.
-If any member of staff receives a request from a parent to see child protection records, they should refer the request to the Headteacher.
+If any member of staff receives a request from a parent to see child protection records, they should refer the request to the Headmaster.

 The DPA does not prevent staff from sharing information with relevant agencies, where that information may help to protect a child.